xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 **Remarks**

-If you omit both arguments, SHOW.LEVELS returns the \#VALUE! error value.
+If you omit both arguments, SHOW.LEVELS returns the \#VALUE\! error value.

 **Related Function**